SchedulerX/scheduler4js/README.md

 ### Usage:

-The library provides a schedule class that accepts a task function and a config representing when the task should be run.
+This library provides a schedule class that accepts a task function and a config representing when the task should be run.

 #### Create db connection and library config to create instance of the library: